melnikovdv/melnikovdv.github.io/_posts/2016-08-18-advanced-logging-in-android.md

 {% gist 306f4ef5892e41498d35252c89d7a6db %}

-### What else
+### Few warnings

-Don't forget to obfuscate user's personal data (passwords, names, etc).
+If you're trying to stay at 64k methods, so there are quite many methods will be added with Logback.

+App startup time will increase during Logback initialization up to hundreed ms. But it can be avoided with init out of the main thread and mem-caching logging requests during initialization.

 Prevent attaching logs to the same crashes several times in a row.
 Debounce it once in an hour for example.
 It can be done with caching stacktraces's hashcodes and checking before sending.

+Don't forget to obfuscate user's personal data (passwords, names, etc).

 ### Useful links